SSAW14/segmentation_membership_inference/README.md

 unzip examples.zip && weights.zip
 ```
 ### Attack
-In this demo, we attack an UperNet trained on Cityscapes training set with 2975 images.
+We attack an UperNet trained on Cityscapes training set with 2975 images.
 Our trained model with SGD or differential private SGD (DPSGD) can be found in
 https://drive.google.com/drive/folders/1A4WBp5qxS8rn_EnbCY7H5VArtsErS8pv.

 - Attack a model with our structured loss map: